Tag Archives: entering His rest

 Again

-There was a story I used to tell about the kind of disciplinarian my mom was when I was kid.
+There was a story I used to tell about the kind of disciplinarian my mom was when I was a kid.
 Can’t remember the incident but here’s how I recalled one instance of her “progressive discipline”.
-The immediate reaction to my … Continue reading
+The immediate reaction to … Continue reading

 Posted in Hebrews | Tagged , , , , , | Leave a comment